timofeysie/flabellifolia/README.md

 ## The Plane demo

-Following [this tutorial](https://tympanus.net/codrops/2016/04/26/the-aviator-animating-basic-3d-scene-threejs/) by the great Karim Maaloul.
+Following [this tutorial](https://tympanus.net/codrops/2016/04/26/the-aviator-animating-basic-3d-scene-threejs/) by the great [Karim Maaloul](https://codepen.io/Yakudoo/).
 Since we are using Ionic, we can run the following command to add a page to the app:
 ```
 ionic g page plane
 ```

 If this was just an Angular app, we could use the Angular CLI to do the same thing.
+Ionic uses Angular out of the box, which means it uses TypeScript.
+There are a few differences between using this set up as opposed to a standard HTML page with JavaScipt.
+That's what this page is all about.
+Discovering those differences and learning more about Three.js along the way.

 We still need to add the page to the app.module in the usual way, and add it to the links that show up in the side menu in the app.component.ts file.

 After adding the basic create scene, we are getting this error: